17 Pounds in 44 Days: My Adventure with KetoDistributed Systems with Node.js, O'Reilly 2020, has been published!

 A large proponent of me losing weight is that I know how to cook and that I love Indian food.
 I started cooking a lot of dishes with chicken while avoiding ingredients that contain a lot of carbs (such as bread/Naan and rice).
 If a recipe called for Milk I would substitute Coconut Milk.
 If it called for Sugar I would simply cut it out.

 My favorite dish has been Chicken Korma.
 Normally when I cook Indian food I use a pot and pan and dirty several dishes.
-But, I recently bought an Instant Pot from Amazon and it allowed me to cook this dish in about thirty minutes, and dirty a single item!
+But, I recently bought an Instant Pot and it allowed me to cook this dish in about thirty minutes, and dirty a single item!
 I would make a double recipe with 2 lbs of chicken and that would be enough to feed me for three days.
 Normally I cook it on a Monday night and eat it at work from Tuesday to Thursday, allowing me to eat out with coworkers on Friday.
 Overall I both save money and eat super healthy.

 There's also an overpriced salad restaurant in San Francisco called Mixt.
 Whenever I go there I get the Cobb Salad and substitute the dressing with Olive Oil.
 Foods like eggs and bacon and blue cheese are fine with this diet.
 According to their website their Cobb Salad is about 13 carbs per meal.